 FS 505 Child and Family Development.
 This course offers an overview of human development in the context of the family and culture.
 Development theories and contemporary research provide a structure for understanding issues of normative psychological and family life cycle development throughout the lifespan.
-Open to all students; also offered online.
+Open to all students.